In machine learning, parameter estimation, also known as model fitting, is formulated as an

 \]

-do not decrease monotonically, and a diminishing step-size schedule is essential for convergence.
+decrease monotonically, and a diminishing step-size schedule is essential for convergence.
+The method

-The method converges on the order of \(O(1/\sqrt{k})\) for general convex functions — slower than
+converges on the order of \(O(1/\sqrt{k})\) for general convex functions, slower than gradient descent's

 Why this matters for modern ML

-the SVM hinge loss, and the ReLU activation are all analyzed through their subdifferentials; the
+SVM hinge loss, and the ReLU activation are all analyzed through their subdifferentials.
+The proximal